Changes To Your Circumstances And Appeals

 You must tell us straight away if your circumstances or the circumstances of anyone living with you changes as you might lose money, or you may have to pay some back to us.
 The types of changes we need to know about are:

 You or your partner have started or changed job

 We need to know the start date of the employment, who you’re working for, how many hours you’re working and how much you will be paid.
 You also need to tell us your employer’s details.

 If you have a letter from your new employers confirming your salary, you can send it to us, until you get your first wage slip.

-Tell us if someone has moved in to your home.
+Tell us if someone has moved into or out of your home (this includes children).
 The fact that someone else lives in your property may affect your benefit.

 Below are a few examples of when you may still qualify for Benefit whilst being absent from your property:

 - If you are absent from your property for less than 13 weeks (so long as the absence is within Great Britain)